-A contractual obligation exists to issue a non-controlling non-diluting 5% interest in Twigg Exploration and Mining Limitada to a Mozambique Government entity.
-As at 31 December 2018, the issuance of shares to the Mozambique Government entity has not occurred however an expense has been recognised in the current year with a corresponding increase in the share-based payment reserve to reflect the fair value of the equity instruments to be granted.
-The fair value has been determined based on the net present value of asset level estimated future cash flows, using the significant assumptions described in Note 8 - Impairment of non-current assets, and discounted for the lack of control and lack of marketability.
+A contractual obligation exists to issue a non-controlling non-diluting 5% interest in Twigg to the Mozambique Government entity.
+As at 31 December 2019, the issuance of shares to the Mozambique Government entity has not occurred however an expense recognised in the previous year with a corresponding increase in the share-based payment reserve to reflect the fair value of the equity instruments to be granted.
+The fair value was determined based on the net present value of asset level estimated future cash flows and discounted for the lack of control and lack of marketability.